-These show that, like Gordon Brehaut with whom he was deported, McCallen arrived at Troyes Hauts-Clos Prison on 16 July 1942 from Caen Prison, indicating that he spent his first fortnight of captivity at the latter prison.
+These show that, like Gordon Brehaut and Alf Baker, with whom he was deported, McCallen was sent to Caen Prison from 2 July to 15 July 1942.
+After this, he arrived at Troyes Hauts-Clos Prison on 16 July 1942 with Brehault.
 On 8 August 1942, both he and Brehaut were transferred to Clairvaux Prison, and from here McCallen was sent alone to Châlons sur Marne Prison on 30 September 1943.

 Finally, the statement that McCallen was ‘interned’ upon his release strongly suggests that he was sent to Saint-Denis Internment Camp, in common with other islanders whose sentences ended at this stage in the war.
 This is also a suggested location for Gordon Brehaut, although without the survival of the register of Saint-Denis, we cannot conclusively state that either man was there.
 However, the likelihood is very high.

 Philip McCallen’s occupation registration form and card, Jersey Archives Archives ref.
 St.H/6/4730, 471 and 4732.

 Philip McCallen’s court records, Jersey Archives ref.
 D/Z/H6/3/81.

 Philip McCallen’s entry, Jersey’s political prisoner log book, Jersey Archives ref.
 D/AG/B7/7.